Abdominoplasty And Tummy Tuck Surgery Explained

 Days 8 To 14

-Recovery Timeline
+Tummy Tuck Recovery And Healing Timeline

 Recovery after a tummy tuck happens in phases.
-Your surgeon will tailor guidance based on whether you had a mini tummy tuck, full abdominoplasty, extended tummy tuck, or lipoabdominoplasty.
+Your surgeon will tailor guidance based on whether you had a mini tummy tuck, full abdominoplasty, extended tummy tuck or lipoabdominoplasty.

 First Two Weeks